Not enough RAM Photoshop error [Technician Fix]

-- The Photoshop error Not enough RAM can occur often because working on big .psd files may require a lot of memory.
+- The Photoshop not enough RAM error can often occur because working on big .psd files may require a lot of memory.

-- Disabling other applications that are working in the background will also free some memory.
+- Disabling other applications working in the background will also free some memory.

 Photoshop users have reported a variety of issues on Windows 10 concerning Photoshop physical memory usage and management.

-Namely, it seems that a lot of them, in a variety of instances, get a variation of the Not enough RAM Photoshop error.
+Namely, it seems that many of them get a variation of the not enough RAM Photoshop error in a variety of instances.

 This occurs on startup and sometimes while accessing tools.
-Once it appears, it prevents any and all operations in Windows 10.
+Once it appears, it prevents any operations in Windows 10.

 1. Use RAM optimizing software

-The entire RAM that is installed on your computer is shared between Windows and each and every other program that is running.
+The entire RAM installed on your computer is shared between Windows and every other program running.

 Even applications that run in the background, which you don’t interact with, consume RAM.